Luke has been playing video games and reading comic books since childhood. He's a bearded family man in plaid.

-Brutal and Beautiful
+Sekiro: Shadows Die Twice: Brutal and Beautiful

 More Like Shadows Die All the Time

 Video game publisher From Software is famous for it's genre-defining series Dark Souls and it's spiritual half-brother Bloodborne.
-These games are notorious for being difficult and take time and patience to master.
+These games are notorious for being difficult and taking time and patience to master.
 The player is thrown into a dangerous world that wants to kill you and ruin your day.

 Usually, you have a chance of retrieving them, but if you die again without reaching your death site, they're gone forever.
 This is the frustrating appeal of these types of games.
-I was playing a Souls-esque game called Nioh and I lost over 40,000 amrita, their version of souls in the game.
-Because of that I haven't played Nioh for almost a month.
+I was playing a Souls-esque game called Nioh, and I lost over 40,000 amrita (their version of souls) in the game.
+Because of that, I haven't played Nioh for almost a month.

 Sekiro is no different when it comes to dying.
-The player is punished for their mistakes but these cruel lessons force the player to learn from them.
+The player is punished for their mistakes, but these cruel lessons force the player to learn from them.
 There is a new mechanic or "gimmick" in the game called resurrection, which gives the layer a second chance and live to fight another day with all of their currency in their pocket.

 You Are Ninja

 You play as Wolf, the one-armed shinobi.
 This is not that huge of a spoiler, as Wolf's prosthetic arm has been featured often when advertised.
-The new arm gives our hero a new way to interact with the environment and with the potent enemies that populate the beautiful landscape.
+The new arm gives our hero a new way to interact with the environment and the potent enemies that populate the beautiful landscape.

 The one factor that literally pulls this game away from being Dark Souls with a ninja aesthetic is the grappling hook.
 This mechanic opens up a whole new way to approach enemies.
-In their previous titles, From Software didn't even allow the player's character to jump let alone practically zip away like an ancient Spider-Man.
+In their previous titles, From Software didn't even allow the player's character to jump, let alone practically zip away like an ancient Spider-Man.
 This addition to the game gives it a fresh and exciting way for gamers to play Sekiro: Shadows Die Twice.

 The Triple B: Big Boss Battles

-These bosses range from giant snakes, big gorillas, to a huge warrior mounted and an equally huge horse.
+These bosses range from giant snakes to big gorillas to a huge warrior mounted and an equally huge horse.
 These battles test the player's skills and are a great trope that the publisher excels at delivering.